-The term Foundation Governor is used in this document to describe those appointed to the board by the Bishop of the Diocese in which the Academy is situated.
+The term Foundation Governor is used in this document to describe those appointed to the Board by the Bishop of the Diocese in which the Academy is situated.
 Elsewhere, these individuals may be referred to as Foundation Directors.
 The Bishop not only appoints his Foundation Governors because of their particular skills, but, more importantly, for the strict purpose of ensuring, on his behalf, the Catholic character of the Academy.
 Foundation Governors are also under important legal duties to preserve and develop the Academy's Catholic character.
-In order to ensure that the Academy's Catholic character is protected and that it is being conducted in accordance with the tenets of its Catholic designation, Governing Bodies of Catholic schools and academies must always have a majority of Foundation Governors.
+In order to ensure that the Academy's Catholic character is protected and that it is being conducted in accordance with the tenets of its Catholic designation, Governors.